Special rates require proof of eligibility at check-in.

 A welcome addition to the South Kona dining scene, Mi's is a classy, white-tablecloth establishment in a hole-in-the-wall location next to a liquor store on the mountain (mauka) side of Highway 11.
 The restaurant's husband-and-wife owners prepare homemade pastas and focaccia daily.
 Daily specials are always delicious and usually include a lasagna, focaccia, and risotto option.
 The homemade herb-cheese ravioli is rich and delicious, and even the salad options are a notch above, with ingredients such as candied macadamia nuts, roasted beets, and sautéed haricots verts.
 Homemade desserts are worth saving room for, particularly the banana-rum flambé. www.misitalianbistro.com.
 Credit cards accepted.

-From Peter Merriman, one of Hawaii's star chefs, comes a more affordable alternative to his upscale Waimea and Maui restaurants.
+From Peter Merriman, one of Hawaii's star chefs, comes a more affordable alternative to his upscale Waimea, Kauai, and Maui restaurants.
 The Mediterranean-influenced menu includes a variety of pasta dishes, tasty appetizers, and salads teeming with fresh ingredients from nearby Waimea farms.
-Its outdoor patio beckons locals and visitors alike.
+The venue's outdoor patio beckons locals and visitors alike.
 It's open daily for lunch, followed by happy hour from 3 pm to 5:30 pm, then dinner until 8:45 pm. merrimanshawaii.com/market_cafe.htm.
 Credit cards accepted.

 By far one of the best restaurants in Waimea, this is the signature restaurant of Peter Merriman, one of the pioneers of Hawaiian regional cuisine.
-Merriman's is the home of the original wok-charred ahi, usually served with buttery Wainaku corn.
-If you prefer meat, try the Kahua Ranch lamb, raised locally to the restaurant's specifications, or the prime bone-in New York steak, grilled to order.
+Merriman's is the home of the original wok-charred ahi: it's seared on the outside and sashimi on the inside.
+If you prefer meat, try the Kahua Ranch braised lamb, raised locally to the restaurant's specifications, or the prime bone-in New York steak, grilled to order.
 The extensive wine list is impressive and includes many selections poured by the glass.
 Be forewarned: Merriman's is pricey, so prepare to splurge. www.merrimanshawaii.com.
 Reservations essential.
 Credit cards accepted.
+No lunch weekends.

 As suggested by our Facebook fans: